MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-installation-and-setup.md

 ### Which devices or platforms is Microsoft Community Training available on?

-Microsoft Community Training is an end-point agnostic solution that allows learners to consume learning content hosted on the platform in the following manner:
+Microsoft Community Training is an endpoint-agnostic solution that allows learners to consume learning content hosted on the platform in the following manner:

-1. For standalone web and mobile applications. [**Click here**](../learner-experience/web-app.md) for more details.
+1. For standalone web and mobile applications [**Click here**](../learner-experience/web-app.md) for more details.

     | Device Platform | How to access the portal? |
     | --- | --- |